Understanding the cost of quality inspections in China

-Some purchasers get to talk about their project for some time, see where we would help them, and finally (nearly as an afterthought) ask for the price.
-I tell them 295 USD per day of work, and I can nearly hear them thinking “wow these guys are cheap”.
+Some importers get to talk about their project for some time, see where we would help them, and finally (almost as an afterthought) ask: “How much does a quality inspection in China cost?”

 They compare this fee to the costs of professional services in their country, or maybe to the total amount of the order, or to the cost of their best alternative (taking a flight to China).
 So it sounds really low.

 Breaking down how much quality inspections cost

 1 man-day of work (which is sufficient for a good number of random inspections) costs 299 USD.